ouravantgarde/red-rainbow/competitors.md

 %-st**Weight** : Light

-%-st**Health** : 4000
+%-st**Health** : 3500

-%-fdJoyous are feral winged humanoids.
-Sparing no thought but gore and bloodlust, they sport a great range of extremely deadly attacks.
-Joyous spawn rarely on their own, or if the player neglects a Wall Art.
+%-fdJoyous is a animalistic winged humanoid.
+Hosting both intelligence and bloodlust, it is an apex predator that sports an overwhelming range of attacks.
+Joyous spawn rarely on their own, or as the consequence for neglecting a Wall Art.

 %-se\[-\] **Abilities**

-Joyous will circle and stalk the player from a distance.
+Joyous will poke and stalk the player from a distance, acting more aggressive if it is offscreen.
+All its abilities can be used while it moves with no impact on movespeed.

-Joyous are driven by their unique %%pa**Prey Drive**++%, determining how they attack you.
-Every time they hit you, they apply a stacking debuff %%db**NAMAGUSAPLʔΕŊMALANSÁZANKHAXUÈXĪNG (???)**++%, which determines their aggression, which goes up with every stack.

-At no aggression, it will %%at**Spit**++% blood projectiles at the player for 30 normal damage.

-Joyous will become a deadly threat the second they land an attack.
-At level one aggression, they will move faster and gain the ability to %%pa**Dash**++%, boosting in any strafe direction.
-All their abilities can be used while moving.
-They may frequently use %%at**Gutsling**++%, bending over backwards slightly to open their abdomen to predictively fire out their guts in a reeling line for 40 normal damage.
-Getting hit by this heals Joyous for 500 health and pulls you towards it a bit.
-They can also vent %%at**Steam**++% via one of their external hearts, creating a constant stream of 50 light DPS boiling blood for a few seconds in-front of it for 3 seconds, applying a stack of **???** for every second exposed.

-With four stacks of **???**, Joyous will begin diving Avnlyla, still attempting ranged circling attacks but also frequently and relentlessly chasing her.
-It will occasionally %%pa**Leap**++% directly towards the player, or %%pa**Glide**++% to extend any dash or leap.
-It now uses special melee attacks, such as %%at**Slash**++%, quickly and consecutively dealing 30 normal damage while trying to stay close.
-It can also %%at**Grapple**++%, boosting into the air and pulling you upwards with it for 20 normal damage, applying a light air control reducing snare and immediately attempting to enter another attack.

-At 8 stacks of **???**, it will become even faster in its attacks, and unlock %%at**Spine Throttle**++%, where it will attempt to bite Avnlyla after using Grapple or Glide, or if Avnlyla is below 30 health.
-It does 40 heavy damage and applies a light stun snare.

-Joyous are also dangerously %%pa**Masochistic**++%, and react intensely to being damaged.
-They dive more frequently at lower health.
-Their 2 external hearts will also beat faster as they take damage, start beating rapidly at 700 damage taken, and will regenerate every 15 seconds or if they land Gutsling.
-Once you hear them beating fast, it can use %%at**Cardiac Arrest**++% to buff its attacks with a 40 normal damage explosion.
-Up close, it may rip off one of it's external hearts and hit you with it.
-From afar, one of its hearts may be dragged inside through its viscera and sent as a payload for Gutsling, exploding on impact or being dropped and exploding after a second if Gutsling misses.

-Furthermore, breaks have no affect on Joyous besides causing them to stand still to adjust themselves.
-Breaking any limbs or any massive impacts will instead cause Joyous to immediately enter Cardiac Arrest and use %%at**Pain Beam**++%, a deadly laser slash originating from it's right (lack-of)eye that attempts to slightly follow the player.
-Pain Beam deals 70 heavy DPS and applies the %%db**Mindbreak**++% debuff, disabling Avnlyla's spells and attacking for it's duration.
+Joyous has an intense %%pa**Prey Drive**++% which lets it heal for twice the damage it deals.
+Every attack it lands marks Avnlyla with a stacking debuff %%db**NAMAGUSAPLʔΕŊMALANSÁZANKHAXUÈXĪNG (???)**++% which determines its agression against her, and Avnlyla automatically gains 2 temporary stacks if she is below half health. **(???)** can not be cleansed.

+Without any stacks of **???**, it will often %%at**Spit Blood**++% projectiles at Avnlyla for 30 normal damage.
+If she gets close, it can sprint to kite her and position how it wishes; It may also open the %%at**Ventricle**++% of any of its external hearts to boil out blood and steam with significant reach.
+The **venting** lasts for 3 seconds dealing 30 light DPS, but more dangerously easily stains Avnlyla with **???** with only 0.75 seconds of immunity frames.
+If Avnlyla is ever too far, it can %%at**Gutsling**++% its internals, bending slightly to send out a reeling line of its intestines, dealing 40 normal damage and pulling her a distance towards it.

+With two stacks of **???**, it will start diving Avnlyla, attempting to circle and keep closer and occasionally diving in for close combat.
+Up close it will %%at**Viscously Tear**++%, attempting multiple 15 normal damage slashes upon Avnlyla.
+To stay on her, Joyous may %%at**Grapple**++% and boost into the air, dragging her up with its claws for 30 normal damage and applying a light snare that greatly reduces air control.From any distance it can suddenly %%at**Pounce**++%, immediately leaping horizontally through the air to consistently land on her with a 30 normal damage AoE while entering a melee attack; Or it may swiftly spread its wings and %%pa**Feint Glide**++%, gliding a direction away from Avnlyla to bait out her actions, and then using a ranged attack from above.

+At 5 stacks of **???**, Joyous will use its most violent attacks, It will occasionally %%pa**Chase**++%, matching Avnlyla's dashes and movement abilities with a burst of speed. **Chase** and **Pounce** can be immediately followed up by %%at**Spine Throttle**++%, a deadly bite dealing 30 heavy damage and applying a 0.75 second stun that enables its combos.
+Via %%at**Cardiac Arrest**++%, Joyous can use the thrill of combat to its advantage.
+As Joyous takes damage, its external hearts beat faster and louder.
+With 700 damage taken, the hearts are in **Cardiac Arrest** and can used as for attacks, causing a 30 normal damage explosion.
+It may punch it into Avnlyla, or drag it back through its internals and send the heart as a payload for **Gutsling**, exploding at the perpindicular even if it misses a direct hit.
+New hearts will grow after 10 seconds.

+Joyous will enrage if Avnlyla is above ten stacks of **???**, instantly entering **Cardiac Arrest** and gaining 33% faster animations.

 %-se\[-\] **Visuals & Lore**

-Joyous are humanoids composed of surreal meat, in a way similar to produce.
-They have standout wings of well marbled meat, similar in shape to a butterfly's.
-From the top of the wings, tendons hold external hearts which hang from the wings, which are also held by tendons and veins to the shoulder blades.
-It is somewhat short, however despite its human anatomy, only ever stands on two legs to dash, leap, or attack, and otherwise crawls rapidly.
+Joyous is a monsterous humanoid composed of surreal meat, in a way similar to produce.
+It can can easily sprint quadrupedally despite humanoid legs.
+It otherwise stands on its legs to enable its attacks.
+It has standout wings of well marbled meat, similar in shape to a butterfly's.
+From the top of the wings, meaty tendons hold two external hearts which hang from the wings on each side, connected by veins to the an opening near shoulder blades.
 It has nothing resembling hair, but has 2 ears of cured meat similar to that of a Labrador.
 Its left eye is dark with reds and greens, while its other eye is completely missing, with a large slash helping to reveal the brain visible in its eye socket.
-It has a large mouth, however the meaty skin cover's most of it while its closed, giving an otherwise normal head shape, albeit somewhat canid.
-Its torso has notable intermuscular fat patterns, with notable ribs.
+It has a large mouth, however the meaty skin cover's most of it while its closed, giving an otherwise "normal" head shape, albeit  canid.
+Joyous is slim, and its torso has notable intermuscular fat patterns with notable ribs.
 Its arms and legs have very distinct and separate lean muscles, lacking most of the fascia, skin, and fat that would hide a skinned body's movements, although their joints are still connected and covered.
-Their hands are very sharp, with light fleshy palms, and curved bones jut out from their inhuman feet as if to make talons.
-The area between the hip and abdomen has a cut from hip to hip creating an opening, leaking blood and revealing the upper hip bones if it stands up.
-It may often bend over backwards slightly while standing bipedally, revealing pristine organs and hanging intestines with some twists similar to sausage links, and they may often launch this outwards, their whole bodily shuffling to move its many hearts and other organs.
+Their hands are very sharp, with light fleshy palms, and large clawed feet.
+The area between the hip and abdomen has a cut from hip to hip creating an opening, leaking blood and revealing pristine organs.
+It is kind of cute but in an unexplainable way.

 Joyous are inspired by the niche internet aesthetic "meatcore", but overall represent violence, pain, and pleasure, especially in contrast to Wall Art.
 We treat violence as something abnormal, however we have built our civilization on meat.
 Such is used for pleasure by almost everyone, and livestock is important industry.
-Joyous is pure carnal desire.
-It exists to consume, and it couldn't be happier.

 %-se\[-\] **Death Messages**

-Killed at 5 or less ???: The hunter has become the hunted.
+Killed at 5 or less **???**: *The hunter has become the hunted.*

-Killed above 5 ???: Licked off the bone!
+Killed above 5 **???**: *Licked off the bone!*

-Killed by Spine Throttle: Your neck was crushed in its maw.
+Killed by Spine Throttle: *Her neck was crushed in its maw.*

 %-se\[-\] **Extras**

-The ??? debuff randomly cycles between words in different languages for similar words for "the smell of meat", of which there is no English word for.
+The **???** debuff randomly cycles between words in different languages for similar words for "the smell of meat", of which there is no English word for.
 Often times, the words chosen from these languages are more specific variants.

 Japanese: **Namagusa** - The smell of meat/fish/blood, also "Corrupt priest"